graalvm/container/truffleruby-community/README.md

 #### Manually Building the images

-For manually building a TruffleRuby image from one of these Dockerfiles, use:
+For manually building a truffleruby-community image from one of these Dockerfiles, use:

 ```
 docker build --build-arg GRAALVM_VERSION=<GraalVM Version> -t ghcr.io/graalvm/truffleruby-community:TAG -f Dockerfile .